 - 1. Allow automobile sales and service uses.
 Over time, sites are encouraged to develop with additional moderate density residential (up to 22 DUA) and/or office uses.
-Residential development in this area is encouraged to include a variety of housing options (e.g. single family, duplex, triplex, quadraplex, multi-family, etc.). - 2.
+Residential development should include more than one building type, such as single family, duplexes, triplexes, quadraplexes, townhomes, and multi-family buildings. - 2.
 Other retail uses are only appropriate on the ground floor of residential and/or office buildings.

 - 3. Orient buildings to the street.
 Parking lots should be located to the side or rear of buildings. - 4.
-Buildings should be multi-storied and/or designed to have the appearance of a multi-storied building. - 5.
+Buildings should be a minimum of 2 stories and/or designed to have the appearance of a 2 story building. - 5.
 Design drive-through facilities with clearly marked pedestrian crossings and pathways so that pedestrians can easily walk from the sidewalk and parking lot to the building with minimal conflict with the drive-through lanes.
 Drive-through lanes are not appropriate between the building and the street, especially along IKEA Blvd. - 6.
 Ground-floor uses should be oriented to the street and have clear glass windows and prominent entrances with operable doors allowing access from the sidewalk